 The New Home Haunt Experience

 I love Halloween 👻.
 Every October the streets of Burbank come alive with some of the most creative and entertaining home haunts found anywhere on the planet.
-Last November, I came up with this great idea for a Voodoo themed Halloween display.
-I wanted to create something that Burbank, and Halloween enthusiasts everywhere, had never seen before.

 So I started looking for ways to build it.
 The Big Box Store Halloween gear was expensive and you couldn't really customize it.
 When I looked online for tools to build custom animatronics, I didn't find much, and what I did find was either too limited, too expensive, or both.
-Off-the-shelf controllers felt like they were designed for a different era: somehow overly complicated to configure and yet too basic for anything beyond the most rudimentary animations.
+Off-the-shelf controllers felt like they were designed for a different era: somehow overly complicated to configure and yet too basic for anything beyond simple repetitive animations.
 All of it was priced well beyond what a passionate home haunter should have to pay.

 I was at a crossroads: Should I just make do with those options, or could I try to create something better?